waln0/i-like-trains-noah-nathan/README.md

 passengers.
 The more passengers a train is carrying, the longer and slower it becomes.
 Programs are therefore expected to implement various strategies and avoid collisions.

-The student's objective will be to modify the agent.py file (and only this one) to remotely control a train managed by a server according to his environment.
+Your objective will be to modify the agent.py file (and only this one) to remotely control a train managed by a server according to his environment.
-The agent must make travel decisions for the train, as well as the game board with the Pygam Library.
+The agent must make travel decisions for the train, as well as the game board with the Pygame Library.

 ## Setup Instructions